gandersen101/spaczz/README.md

 matcher.add("FRUIT", [nlp("fruit")])
 matches = matcher(doc)

-for match_id, start, end, ratio in matches:
+for match_id, start, end, ratio, pattern in matches:
-    print(match_id, doc[start:end], ratio)
+    print(match_id, doc[start:end], ratio, pattern)
 ```

-    FRUIT apples 72
+    FRUIT apples 70 fruit
-    FRUIT grapes 67
+    FRUIT grapes 73 fruit
-    FRUIT bananas 72
+    FRUIT bananas 70 fruit

 Please note that even for the mostly pure-Python spaczz, this process is currently extremely slow so be mindful of the scope in which it is applied.
 Enabling GPU support in spaCy ([see here](https://spacy.io/usage#gpu)) should improve the speed somewhat, but I believe the process will still be bottlenecked in the pure-Python search algorithm until I develop a better search algorithm and/or drop the search to lower-level code (ex C).

 Also as a somewhat experimental feature, the similarity matcher is not currently part of the `SpaczzRuler` nor does it have a separate ruler.
-If you need to add similarity matches to a doc's entities you will need to use an on-match callback for the time being.
+If you need to add similarity matches to a `Doc`'s entities you will need to use an on-match callback for the time being.
 Please see the fuzzy matcher on-match callback example above for ideas.
 If there is enough interest in integrating/creating a ruler for the similarity matcher this can be done.

-The full list of keyword arguments available for similarity matching rules includes:
+The full list of keyword arguments available for similarity matching settings includes:

-- `flex`: Number of tokens to move match span boundaries left and right during match optimization.
-Can be an integer value with a max of `len(query)` and a min of `0` (will warn and change if higher or lower), `"max"`, `"min"`, or `"default"`.
-Default is `"default"`: `len(query) // 2`.
-- `min_r1`: Minimum similarity match ratio required for selection during the initial search over doc.
-This should be lower than `min_r2` and "low" in general because match span boundaries are not flexed initially. `0` means all spans of query length in doc will have their boundaries flexed and will be re-compared during match optimization.
-Lower `min_r1` will result in more fine-grained matching but will run slower.
-Default is `50`.
-- `min_r2`: Minimum similarity match ratio required for selection during match optimization.
-Should be higher than `min_r1` and "high" in general to ensure only quality matches are returned.
-Default is `75`.
+- `ignore_case` (bool): Whether to lower-case text before fuzzy matching.
+Default is `True`.
+- `min_r` (int): Minimum match ratio required.
-- `thresh`: If this ratio is exceeded in initial scan no optimization will be attempted.
+- `thresh` (int): If this ratio is exceeded in initial scan, and `flex > 0`, no optimization will be attempted.
+If `flex == 0`, `thresh` has no effect.
 Default is `100`.
+- `flex` (int|Literal['default', 'min', 'max']): Number of tokens to move match boundaries left and right during optimization.
+Can be an `int` with a max of `len(pattern)` and a min of `0`, (will warn and change if higher or lower). `"max"`, `"min"`, or `"default"` are also valid.
+Default is `"default"`: `len(pattern) // 2`.
+- `min_r1` (int|None): Optional granular control over the minimum match ratio required for selection during the initial scan.
+If `flex == 0`, `min_r1` will be overwritten by `min_r2`.
+If `flex > 0`, `min_r1` must be lower than `min_r2` and "low" in general because match boundaries are not flexed initially.
+Default is `None`, which will result in `min_r1` being set to `round(min_r / 1.5)`.
+- `min_r2` (int|None): Optional granular control over the minimum match ratio required for selection during match optimization.
+Needs to be higher than `min_r1` and "high" in general to ensure only quality matches are returned.
+Default is `None`, which will result in `min_r2` being set to `min_r`.

 ### TokenMatcher

+*Note: spaCy's `Matcher` now supports [fuzzy matching](https://spacy.io/usage/v3-5#fuzzy), so unless you need a specific feature from spaczz's `TokenMatcher`, it is highly recommended to use spaCy's much faster `Matcher`.*

 The basic usage of the token matcher is similar to spaCy's `Matcher`.
 It accepts labeled patterns in the form of lists of dictionaries where each list describes an individual pattern and each dictionary describes an individual token.